scherenhaenden/programming-coaching/README.md

 ## Getting Started
 To get started with Programming Coaching, follow these steps:
 1. Clone the repository: `git clone [repository URL]`
-2. Navigate to the project directory: `cd programming- - [ ]coaching`
+2. Navigate to the project directory: `cd programming-coaching`
 3. Install dependencies: `npm install` (Assuming it uses Node.js/npm)
 4. Start the application: `npm start`